 After that, it was just before 3PM and our next priority was the 3:40 Goofy's Skeletoon Street Party (this show was missing times in the app, a shortcoming we note in our review), so we explored Adventure Isle for a bit before grabbing a viewing spot in Frontierland.
-After a bit more exploration, we left the parks at about 4PM to check our more resort bars.
+After a bit more exploration, we left the parks at about 4PM to embark on our Disneyland Paris bar crawl.

 We returned to the park at 9:30, grabbed dinner at Market House Deli, and watched the fireworks from Main Street U.S.A.